Electromagnetic fireworks: Fast radio bursts from rapid reconnection in the compressed magnetar wind: Plasma environment and scalings

 With this plasma scale, we can define a dimensionless pulse width $\Delta/d_{\rm u}$.
 The typical pulse length $\Delta=\tau c$ is related to a typical FRB duration $\tau$ \citep{Lyubarsky2020}, such that common values of $\Delta/d_{\rm u}$ can be estimated as

-This is a macroscopic width with significant scale-separation to the microscopic reconnection processes that take place across a few (compressed) plasma skin depths.
+This is a macroscopic width with significant scale separation to the microscopic reconnection processes that take place across a few (compressed) plasma skin depths.
 Currently available techniques and resources allow us to model pulses with the width of a small fraction of this estimate (as shown in Section~\ref{sec:Simulations}).

-Then, we can also establish \textit{the relevant time scales for the LFP-current sheet interaction}.
+Then, we can also establish the relevant time scales for the LFP-current sheet interaction.
 A strong magnetic pulse propagates through a relativistic pair plasma with the magnetization $\sigma_{\rm u}\gg 1$.
-In a steady state, an LFP moving across the background magnetic field $B_{\rm u}$ with the speed of light can be characterized (in the upstream frame) by the continuity condition $\hat{n}_{\rm p}\equiv n_{\rm p}/n_{\rm u}=B_{\rm p}/B_{\rm u}\equiv\hat{B}_{\rm p}$, as well as (cf.~Appendix~\ref{sec:appendixA})
+In a steady state, an LFP moving across the background magnetic field $B_{\rm u}$ with the speed of light can be characterized (in the upstream frame) by the continuity condition $\hat{n}_{\rm p}\equiv n_{\rm p}/n_{\rm u}=B_{\rm p}/B_{\rm u}\equiv\hat{B}_{\rm p}$, as well as (see Appendix~\ref{sec:appendixA})